Histidine: Regulation of biosynthesis

 This pathway requires energy in order to occur therefore, the presence of ATP activates the first enzyme of the pathway, ATP-phosphoribosyl transferase (shown as His1 in the image on the right).
 ATP-phosphoribosyl transferase is the rate determining enzyme, which is regulated through feedback inhibition meaning that it is inhibited in the presence of the product, histidine.

 Degradation

-Histidine is one of the amino acids that can be converted to intermediates of the tricarboxylic acid (TCA) cycle (also known as the citric acid cycle).
-Histidine, along with other amino acids such as proline and arginine, takes part in deamination, a process in which its amino group is removed.
-In prokaryotes, histidine is first converted to urocanate by histidase.
-Then, urocanase converts urocanate to 4-imidazolone-5-propionate.
-Imidazolonepropionase catalyzes the reaction to form formiminoglutamate (FIGLU) from 4-imidazolone-5-propionate.
-The formimino group is transferred to tetrahydrofolate, and the remaining five carbons form glutamate.
-Overall, these reactions result in the formation of glutamate and ammonia.
+Histidine can be metabolized into glutamate, which is readily metabolized into AKG (alpha-ketoglutarate), making histidine one of the amino acids whose metabolites can become citric acid cycle intermediates.
+The process requires several steps.
+In prokaryotes, histidine first undergoes deamination, the removal of its amino group by the emzyme histidase.
+This step produces ammonia and urocanic acid (urocanate).
+The enzyme urocanase then converts urocanic acid into imidazolonepropionate (4-imidazolone-5-propionate).
+The enzyme imidazolonepropionase then converts imidazolonepropionate into formiminoglutamate (FIGLU).
+The enzyme formimidoyltransferase cyclodeaminase removes the formimino group (which is transferred to tetrahydrofolate), leaving behind a glutamate molecule.
 Glutamate can then be deaminated by glutamate dehydrogenase or transaminated to form α-ketoglutarate.